moonkev/vertx-playground/deploy/README.md

 docker build -f deploy/Dockerfile -t moonkev/vertx_playground:1.0 .
 ```

-After installing the image, simple run `docker compose up` from the `/deploy` directory
+After installing the image, simple run `docker compose up` from the `/deploy` directory.
+The compose file exposes
+the service apps on the following ports on your host machine so that you can access the services from apps
+outside of docker -

+1) rest-service: 18080
+2) graphql-service: 28080
+3) grpc-service: 38080

 ## Kubernetes with helm